Null Geodesic Congruences, Asymptotically Flat Space-Times and Their Physical Interpretation: The Good-Cut Equation and -Space

-Remarkably this turns out to be a Ricci-flat metric with a nonvanishing anti-self-dual Weyl tensor, i.e., it is intrinsically a complex vacuum metric.
-For vanishing Bondi shear, $\mathcal{H}$-space reduces to complex Minkowski space (i.e., $g_{(\mathcal{H})ab}|_{\sigma^{0}=0}=\eta_{ab}$).
+Remarkably this turns out to be a Ricci-flat metric with a nonvanishing anti-self-dual Weyl tensor and vanishing self-dual Weyl tenor, i.e., it is intrinsically a complex anti-self-dual vacuum metric.
+For vanishing Bondi shear, $\mathcal{H}$-space reduces to complex Minkowski space (i.e., $g_{(\mathcal{H})ab}|_{\sigma^{0}=0}=\eta_{ab}$). \end{remark}